Mintons: Mid-Victorian period

 Oriental bowl, 1871, Christopher Dresser, with motifs from ancient Chinese ritual bronzes, in a "cloisonné ware" style.

 "Henri II ware" meets Islamic style in this pot-pourri vase by Charles Toft, 1871.
 This decoration is painted rather than inlaid.

-The Franco-Prussian War of 1870 gave Arnoux the opportunity to recruit the modeller Marc-Louis Solon who had developed the technique of pâte-sur-pâte at Sèvres and brought it with him to Minton.
+The Franco-Prussian War of 1870 gave Arnoux the opportunity to recruit the modeller Marc-Louis Solon, who had developed the technique of pâte-sur-pâte at Sèvres and brought it with him to Minton.
 In this process the design is built up in relief with layers of liquid slip, with each layer being allowed to dry before the next is applied.
-There was great demand for Solon's plaques and vases, featuring maidens and cherubs, and Minton assigned him apprentices to help the firm become the unrivaled leader in this field.
+There was great demand for Solon's plaques and vases, featuring maidens and cherubs, and Minton assigned him apprentices to help the firm become the unrivalled leader in this field.

 Others introduced to Minton by Arnoux included the sculptor Albert-Ernest Carrier-Belleuse and the painter Antoine Boullemier.

-In 1870 Mintons opened an art pottery studio in Kensington, London directed by William Stephen Coleman and encouraged both amateur and professional artists to become involved in pottery decoration and design.
+In 1870 Mintons opened an art pottery studio in Kensington, London, directed by William Stephen Coleman and encouraged both amateur and professional artists to become involved in pottery decoration and design.
 This might be in hand-painted plaques, or in producing designs to be replicated in larger quantities in the Stoke factory.
 When the studio was destroyed by fire in 1875, it was not rebuilt.